scouttyg/rollbackoncheckout/README.md

 A git post-checkout hook that rollsback any DB changes that exist between branches (any non-commited changes will still persist) for Ruby on Rails

+You may also want to check out: [https://github.com/tpope/hookup](https://github.com/tpope/hookup)

 ###Requirements:###

 *  Some version of Rails (over version 2.3 tested)